Minhwa

+The term minhwa (民畵), now the standard academic designation worldwide, was introduced in the early 20th century by Japanese aesthetician Yanagi Sōetsu, who brought this Korean tradition to international attention.
+However, its use remains a subject of debate among Korean scholars and artists, some of whom argue that sokhwa more authentically reflects the tradition's identity as it was understood from within Korean society itself, predating outside designation by centuries.
+Its roots stretch back to the very beginnings of the Joseon dynasty, first taking shape within the walls of the royal court before spreading to the common people.

 Minhwa began being used in palaces by royal court painters before anonymous artists adopted and dispersed their art to the populace to convey messages, ward away evil spirits, and wish for good things to happen.
 Minhwa art developed into its present form in the 17th century.
 The artists were common people who went from place to place, often following festivals, where they would paint for the locals, fulfilling their commissions on the spot.
 The artists are mostly unknown commoners of the low and middle class and some were traveling visitors usually attending festivals who followed trends in fine art to develop the crude minhwa style artwork that expressed its emotions using symbolism, optimism, humor, and satire.
 Important stages in life were also marked by the painting of a minhwa picture.
 Both common people and nobles would commission these artists.

 The paintings worked on a number of levels.
 They show figures from folk mythology and legends, symbols of happiness, wealth and health, and scenes of everyday life.
 The most common figures were animals that represented power, such as the tiger, or providential circumstances, such as carp, which represent success.
 The paintings were done on paper and on canvas.